openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 - The StatefulSet controller starts creating the new pods.
   If the certificate/key pairs already exist in the secret (e.g. if just adding one pod) the pods start up succesfully;
-  if not, the pods fail, and the StatefulSet controller will wait and retry.
+  if not, the pods will either fail, and the StatefulSet controller will wait and retry, or they will wait for the files to appear in the mounted secret.
 - Concurrently, the Service CA controller observes the replica count increase;
   if the existing secret does not have enough certificate/key pairs (including a margin), it updates the secret so that it does.
   (It’s unspecified whether pre-existing certificate/key pairs are reused or replaced.)
-- After the secret is created/updated, and the StatefulSet controller retries, the new pods start up succesfully.
+- After the secret is created/updated,
+  the StatefulSet controller retries or the pods’ intenral logic notices, and the new pods start up succesfully.

 #### Scaling the StatefulSet Down